notaryproject/specifications/specs/plugin-extensibility.md

 ## Terminology

 * **Plugin Publisher** - A user, organization, open source project or 3rd party vendor that creates a Notation plugin for internal or public distribution.
 * **Plugin** - A component external to Notation that can integrate as one of the steps in Notation’s workflow for signature generation or verification.
+A Notation plugin can be distributed as a single executable file, or an archive file.
 * **Default provider** - Signing and verification mechanisms built into Notation itself to provide default experience without requiring to install/configure additional plugins. ***[We are yet to define what is included in the default experience]***.

 ## Plugin mechanism